strimzi/strimzi.github.io/_posts/2025-03-19-collecting-diagnostic-data.md

     Heap dump file created [179236580 bytes in 0.664 secs]
     ```

-4. **Retrieve the heap dump file**: use the `kubectl` tool to copy the heap dump file to your local machine for analysis.
+4. **Retrieve the heap dump file**: Use the `kubectl` tool to copy the heap dump file to your local machine for analysis.

     ```sh
     $ kubectl cp my-cluster-broker-5:/mnt/data/heap.hprof "$HOME"/Downloads/heap.hprof
     tar: Removing leading `/' from member names
     ```

-5. **Analyze the heap dump**: use tools like [Eclipse Memory Analyzer](https://eclipse.dev/mat) to investigate the memory issue.
+5. **Analyze the heap dump**: Use tools like [Eclipse Memory Analyzer](https://eclipse.dev/mat) to investigate the memory issue.

 ### Conclusion